Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 …you look like a faggot but I don’t!”

 (I know.
-The social media mob is preparing the torches and sharpening the pitchforks as we speak.)
+A social media mob is preparing the torches and sharpening the pitchforks as we speak.)

 A movie like that can’t possibly be politically correct.